Skip to content

 Placeholder Manager Usage

-There are three functions available from the placeholder manager for registering/unregistering placeholders:
+There are several functions available from the placeholder manager for registering/unregistering placeholders:

 • unregisterPlaceholder(placeholder): Unregisters a previously registered placeholder.
 Takes a ScriptPlaceholder that was previously returned by the registerPlaceholder function.